AlainParadis/designschool/_topics/retouching-fundamentals.md

   <figure>
       <img class="size100" alt="retouching-before-after" src="/images/photoshop-retouching-fundamentals/retouching-before-after.jpg">
-  <figcaption>This shows you a before and after of our retouched photo.
+  <figcaption>This shows the final retouched photo.
 Note that all the edits are on separate layers.
   </figcaption>
   </figure>